Laurence Llewelyn-Bowen: Who Wants to Be a Millionaire? controversy

 In January 2006, Llewelyn-Bowen and his wife Jackie were offered a place on the Valentine's Day celebrity couples edition of Who Wants to Be a Millionaire?
 They appeared on the show managing to reach the £1 million question, before answering it incorrectly and dropping from £500,000 down to £32,000 (a loss of £468,000).
 For the first time ever, Celador allowed Llewelyn-Bowen and his wife to retry the show after the company claimed that the last question "didn't meet their standards".
-After returning and being shown a different £1 million question, the couple decided not to risk losing £468,000 for the second time and won £500,000 for their chosen charity, The Shooting Star Children's Hospice, of which Llewelyn-Bowen and his wife are both patrons.
-This amount is the highest amount that any celebrity couple has won on any British edition of Who Wants To Be a Millionaire?
-Their new question was about the first man to travel to space twice, and the correct answer to the question was Gus Grissom.

 The original, allegedly misleading question was "Translated from the Latin, what is the motto of the United States?"
 The answer given was "In God We Trust" which is originally English and has in fact been the motto of the United States since 1956.
 The intended answer had been "Out of Many, One" which is a translation of the Latin phrase E pluribus unum, which is found on the Great Seal, however it is not actually the current United States motto.
 E pluribus unum had been the de facto motto but was never legally declared as such.

+After returning and being shown a different £1 million question, the couple decided not to risk losing £468,000 for the second time and won £500,000 for their chosen charity, The Shooting Star Children's Hospice, of which Llewelyn-Bowen and his wife are both patrons.
+This amount is the highest amount that any celebrity couple has won on any British edition of Who Wants To Be a Millionaire?
+Their new question was about the first man to travel to space twice, and the correct answer to the question was Gus Grissom.

 Work since 2007

 In 2007 he designed Decodance for Blackpool Illuminations, featuring six illuminated burlesque beauties.

 In November 2007 he and his family were depicted in the Living TV series To the Manor Bowen.
 Llewelyn-Bowen designed a line of wallpaper in collaboration with the British Home Decor Company Graham & Brown.

 In 2008 he returned to Blackpool Illuminations to design Venus Reborn, a theatric tableau with a 15-minute show of sound, light and water effects.

 In 2009 Llewelyn-Bowen released two ranges of papercrafting products in conjunction with Trimcraft, called Retro Rose and Venaissence.

 Llewelyn-Bowen was the Creative Director For the 2010 Blackpool Illuminations, designing new illuminations including dinosaurs, vampires and ghouls.

 Llewelyn-Bowen has been head judge on reality TV show The Apartment since 2012.

-Llewelyn-Bowen was also a radio presenter for Classic FM until June 2015 when he was replaced by Alexander Armstrong.

 In November 2014 he designed a Christmas attraction, Magical Journey, at the Belfry Golf Club near Sutton Coldfield, which was heavily criticised, receiving hundreds of complaints and the epithet "Tragic Journey" on its opening day; the event closed down in mid-December, and apologies were sent to ticket holders who were advised to contact their banks for refunds.